andrewkshim/react-animatronics/docs/walkthrough.md

 Take note of the `animations` prop.
 It has a single phase, but within that phase it describes animations for the two components `"squareOne"` and `"squareTwo"`.
-When you execute the animation, the components will animate simultaneously, so you'll see one square move right and the other move down at the same time.
+When you execute the animation, you'll see one square move right and the other move down at the same time.

 Now is a good time to note that most of what you learn about `animations` can be combined.
 For example, you can combine simultaneous attribute animations